LOVDnl/geneloader/README.md

 # Gene Loader
-Load genes, transcripts, and optionally diseases directly into LOVD3, using reliable external sources (HGNC and OMIM).
+Load genes and transcripts directly into LOVD3, using reliable external sources (HGNC and OMIM).
-This project is currently still work in progress, but will be functional within the next few days.
+Later will be extended to also allow importing diseases into LOVD directly.